como-y-por-que-usar-clases-abstrastas-en-arduino

 };

-Reflection, in reality Mp3PlayerUI does not need a specific object.
+Reflection, in reality Mp3PlayerUI does not need a concrete object.
 It only needs something that guarantees it has certain methods.
-That is, it is enough for it to have an abstract class (a.k.a.
-Interface).
+That is, an abstract class (a.k.a.
+Interface) is enough.

 Now we have managed to decouple our classes.
-MP3Player manages what is related to the audio, and MP3PlayerUI with the graphical representation.
-They communicate using IMP3Player.
+MP3Player manages what is related to audio, and MP3PlayerUI manages the graphical representation.
+They communicate with each other using IMP3Player.

 In this way, any combination of audio with hardware is possible.
-Furthermore, it is now possible to create a “Mock” of our MP3Player, as in the following example.
+Moreover, it is now possible to make a “Mock” of our MP3Player, such as the following.

 #pragma once